 service network eth0 ########## eth0. auto on ip address 10.0.0.2/24 ip route default 10.0.0.1 service network eth1 ########## eth1. auto on ip address 10.0.1.2/24 ip route default 10.0.1.1 metric 1 service network eth2 ########## eth2. auto on ip address 10.0.2.2/24 ip route default 10.0.2.1 metric 2 service network eth3 ########## eth3. auto on ip address 10.0.3.2/24 ip route default 10.0.3.1 metric 3 service network eth4 ########## eth4. auto on ip address 10.0.4.2/24 ip route default 10.0.4.1 metric 4

-The routing table from the ALOHA looks like:
+The routing table from the ALOHA looks like this:

 default via 10.0.0.1 dev eth0 default via 10.0.1.1 dev eth1 metric 1 default via 10.0.2.1 dev eth2 metric 2 default via 10.0.3.1 dev eth3 metric 3 default via 10.0.4.1 dev eth4 metric 4

-HAProxy configuration for Corporate website or ADFS proxies
+HAProxy configuration for Corporate websites or ADFS proxies

 These services are used by internet users only.